do useful work

 Such test would pass but it looks a little bit noisy and smells.

-Let us extract the timeout wrapper into within_timeout
+Let us extract the timeout wrapper into within_timeout test helper:

 RSpec.describe Worker do